Posted in Conveyancing

 For some simple cases such as adding additional names to the title of a property and when little or no money changes hands and there is no remortgage involved, it is possible for homeowners to carry out the transfer of equity themselves.
 However in most cases, especially if more than two parties are involved, the services of conveyancing services should be used to ensure that all necessary legal steps are taken.

+Don’t know how does transfer of equity work?
 Conveyancing solicitors will obtain the legal deeds from the land registry and prepare the transfer of equity deed for all parties to sign.
 Mortgage lenders will then be notified and asked for written consent of the property transfer.
 Tax and registration forms are then completed and filed.
-The whole process usually takes between 4 and 6 weeks when using conveyancing services of Pindoria Solicitors.
+The whole transfer of equity procedure usually takes between 4 and 6 weeks when using conveyancing services of Pindoria Solicitors.